vera-bernhard/atmt/README.md

 ```
 python train.py \
-    --data data/en-sv/infopankki/prepared/ \
+    --data path/to/prepared/data \
     --source-lang en \
     --target-lang sv \
-    --save-dir assignments/01/checkpoints \
+    --save-dir path/to/model/checkpoints \
     --train-on-tiny # for testing purposes only
 ```

+Notes:
+- `path/to/prepared/data` and `path/to/model/checkpoints`
+  are placholders, not true paths.
+Replace these arguments with the correct paths for your system.
-Note, only use `--train-on-tiny` for testing.
+- only use `--train-on-tiny` for testing.
 This will train a dummy model on the `tiny_train` split.

 # Evaluating a trained model